Intrapartum Fetal Death

 • Definition-based: Fetal death after labor onset, after 20 weeks, before birth.

-• Etiology-based: Infection, hypertensive disorders, placental abruption, cord accidents, fetal growth restriction, congenital anomalies, and unknown causes.
+• Etiology-based: Infection, hypertensive disorders, placental abruption, cord accidents, fetal growth restriction, congenital anomalies, and unknown causes (largest reported category in some datasets).

 • Care-phase: Prevention/monitoring, event response, family bereavement care, staff debriefing.